paulakaferreira/XIXauthors/README.md

 `pip install -r requirements.txt`

+## Docker Setup (for local development)

+1) Check if Docker Desktop is running

+2) Run `docker-compose up` to initialize the docker container

+3) Navigate to `http://localhost:8000` to check if everything is running smoothly

+4) Use the command `docker exec -it xixi_container sh` to open the command prompt inside the container you've just created!

 ## Django Setup (for local development)

+*Inside the docker container:*

-Run `migrate` to populate local database with required tables:
+1) Run `migrate` to populate local database with required tables:

 `python manage.py migrate`

-Create your `superuser`:
+2) Create your `superuser`:

 `python manage.py createsuperuser`

-Start Django debug server:
+3) Start Django debug server:

 `python manage.py runserver`

-Check if it works by accessing `localhost:8000` in your browser.
+4) Check if it works by accessing `localhost:8000` in your browser.

 Welcome to the Django!